Steven-1124/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Yanxuan WU (Steven)
+title: Yanxuan WU (Steve)

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Final Year Undergraduate
+role: Data Scientist

 # Organizations/Affiliations to show in About widget
 organizations: